-This episode starts off by jumping back in time, taking place two years before the start of Season 1 and some time after The Washio Sumi Chapter.
+Following a repeat of the previous episode’s ending, this episode starts off by jumping back in time, taking place two years before the start of Season 1 and some time after The Washio Sumi Chapter.
 We see the Taisha gather dozens of young girls, all of whom are potential Hero candidates, training them until one “lucky” winner is selected to inherit the powers of a recently deceased Hero.
-Among the candidates are the ambitious Mebuki Kusunoki, the conceited Yumiko Miroku (Naomi Oozora), and familiar face Karin Miyoshi.
-While not explicitly stated, it’s pretty obvious the Hero these candidates are training to replace is Gin.
+Among the candidates are the ambitious Mebuki Kusunoki (Minami Tanaka), the conceited Yumiko Miroku (Naomi Oozora), and familiar face Karin Miyoshi.
+While not explicitly stated, it’s pretty obvious the Hero these candidates are training to replace Gin.
 Given the chronology, she’s the only one who fits the bill.
-Plus, all the candidates seen here are practicing at fighting with dual swords which were Gin’s weapons.
+Plus, all the candidates seen here are practicing at fighting with dual blades which were Gin’s weapons (although Gin’s were larger).

 That Karin is ultimately chosen to become Gin’s replacement is a given though a surprising tidbit is the fact that Mebuki technically scored higher than her.
 The implication is that Karin won for her personality.
 She may be in it to win it but Karin is still deep down a kind person and you see that when she treats her opponents, never talking down to them and expressing concern at any injuries they might sustain during training.
-Mebuki is just as ambitious but becoming a Hero is the only thing on her mind.
-She makes no effort at getting along with Karin, Yumiko, or any other candidate even when they attempt to make small talk with her.
+Mebuki is just as ambitious but becoming a Hero is the only thing on her mind, causing her to be a loner and feel superior over the other candidates.
 Considering that Heroes work in a team, it makes sense that Karin would become the favorite.
 Even if she were to butt heads with her future teammates (which she certainly does), she’s more likely to connect with them in the long run.
 Also, how fitting that Karin gets chosen despite not being the strongest candidate.
 Part of her arc in Season 1 is talking big about herself and gradually shedding that away.
 The idea of her boasting when she’s well aware that she didn’t have the highest marks during Hero training puts a new light on her character.
 Perhaps she was convincing herself just as much as she was trying to convince the members of the Hero Club.